-Historic sites in Kenosha County often have important recreational, educational, and cultural value.
-Certain sites of known historic significance are listed on the National Register of Historic Places.
-In 2015, there were 23 individual sites, three historic districts, and one mound site within the County listed on the National Register.
-The location of sites and districts in Kenosha County listed on the National Register of Historic Places in 2015 are presented on Table II-13 and on Map II-24, respectively.
+sites, three historic districts, and one mound site within the County listed on the National Register.
+The location of sites and districts in Kenosha County listed on the National Register of Historic Places in 2015 are presented on Table 18 and on Map 25, respectively.